Drasungor/aligned-hackathon-oct-2024/README.md

 - Allowing more players in the record holders lists.
 - Addition of map shapes: more shapes other than a rectangle could be added, maybe even maps with free style.
 - Addition of tile types: different types of map tiles with different abilities could be added.
+- Possible improvements in bug movement logic: right now the bug uses dijkstra each turn to look for the current best path, which pumps up the proof generation time, we could try some modifications to check if we can get a shorter proof generation while not heavily affecting the logic of the bug's movement.

+## Development issues

+- The project started with 3 members, which distributed the tasks of assets creation, game engine logic and proof generation and verification logic.
+Due to Lack of time, one of the members left the team, which made the rest of us reorganize our tasks and take responsibilities outside of our expertise.